andycroll/andycroll.com/now/index.markdown

 Trying to finish up [Building Ruby Gems](/building-ruby-gems/), I'm about 75% done.
 [Go and sign up](/building-ruby-gems/) to my mailing list to hear when I launch and to get a special discount.

-Recently spoke at RubyConf 2015 & RailsConf 2015.
+Recently spoke at [RubyConf 2015](http://confreaks.tv/videos/rubyconf2015-your-own-images-as-a-service) and was [on a game show](http://confreaks.tv/videos/rubyconf2015-just-a-ruby-minute) & [RailsConf 2015](http://confreaks.tv/videos/railsconf2015-activejob-a-service-oriented-architecture).